SuperOfficeDocs/superoffice-docs/user-guide/en/sale/includes/sale-fields.md

     > [!NOTE]
     > When you change a stage, for example from **First meeting** to **Quotation**, the first stage in the **Sales guide** section tab is marked as completed, with a tick.

 11. To the right of the **Stage** field is a percentage that indicates the probability of the sale being successful at this stage.
-This is linked to the stage and is specified in the SuperOffice Settings and maintenance.
+It is linked to the stage and is specified in the SuperOffice Settings and maintenance.
 You can however change this manually in SuperOffice CRM if you wish.

 12. You can check the **Stalled** box to indicate that the sale has [stalled][2].
 For example, if the customer has decided to wait until next year before purchasing.